Children's Software Award 2024

 A list of libraries with contact details can be found here.

-Publishers of apps, PC and console games as well as electronic toys and digital educational offerings submit their games online.
+Publishers of apps, PC and console games as well as electronic toys and digital educational offerings submit their games online here.

-A jury of well-known trade journalists (Der Spiegel, FAZ, BILD.DE, and many more), renowned media educators, and education experts select the nominations.
-Then children in around 20 libraries throughout Germany get their turn.
+A jury of well-known specialist journalists, renowned media educators and education experts select the nominations.
+Children in around 50 libraries throughout Germany then have their turn.
+Between 3,000 and 4,000 girls and boys take part every year.

-In 2020, the award ceremony took place live for the first time as part of the "Timster" program on ARD and ZDF's KiKa, both on TV and online.
+Since 2020, the award ceremony has taken place as part of the "Timster" program on ARD and ZDF's KiKa, both on TV and online.

 Public libraries wishing to participate in TOMMI with a children's jury should contact: